alekhya-510/CKA-Practice-2024/kubeadm installation.md

 Worker node :

-all the above steps to be done except kubeadm init to be done on
+all the above steps to be done except kubeadm init to be done on worker node

+we need to create directory as below

+mkdir -p $HOME/.kube
+and from master node copy contents of /etc/kubernetes/admin.conf to worker node $HOME/.kube/config

+Then join worker node by running following output on master node kubeadm token create --print-join-command
+The output need to run on worker node